bbc/flashheart/docs.md

 ### Caching

-The client will optionally cache response with a `max-age` directive.
+If caching is enabled, the client will cache response with a `max-age` directive.
 You can specify the caching storage with an instance of [Catbox](https://github.com/hapijs/catbox) using the `cache` parameter.

 ```js
 const Catbox = require('catbox').Client;